-Remember Together is a joint project from the Royal British Legion and British Future, which brings people from different backgrounds together ahead of Remembrance Sunday to learn about and commemorate our shared history.
+Remember Together is a British Future project, supported by the Royal British Legion and the Together Coalition, which brings people from different backgrounds together ahead of Remembrance Sunday to learn about and commemorate our shared history.

 It highlights and celebrates the service and sacrifice made by servicemen and women of all creeds and colours, helping to make our national tradition of Remembrance feel relevant and inclusive to everybody in Britain today.

-In 2021 we are working with students at two secondary schools, in Rochdale and east London, to uncover new history and heritage from within their own diverse communities that highlights the contribution of black and Asian soldiers in the Second World War and what this means today.
+In 2021 we are working with students at two secondary schools, in Rochdale and east London, to bring new meaning to Remembrance this year by uncovering the stories of black and Asian WW2 contribution from within their own communities.

 Remember Together in 2020

 In 2020, Mayor of London Sadiq Khan and former Home Secretary Sajid Javid, actors Adrian Lester and Meera Syal, WW2 veterans and former heads of the armed forces Lord Dannatt and Lord Richards are among those to sign an open letter urging that “more should be done to highlight the role of soldiers from across the Commonwealth, ensuring their contributions are reflected and acknowledged, and that Remembrance activity is truly inclusive.”